dimalypai/mil-masters-thesis-chalmers/docs/report/08_Conclusions.md

 \cite{ParMonad}.
 The first one could be used to express, for example, logic programming languages and the second one could provide a way to support parallelism in the IR.
+{>> This paragraph is a result of some confusion.
+MIL is not a programming language in the sense that people are meant to program in it.
+It has a bunch of fixed monads to define its semantics.
+If someone wants to have other monads they have to *extend the language*.
+But that is never done from within the language itself.
+Therefore, it is unreasonable to ask for a way to extend MIL with new monads, from within MIL itself. <<}

 Another related track can be to try bringing laziness into MIL.
-One of the ways of doing it might be to incorporate ideas from \cite{BridgingTheGulf}.
+One of the ways of doing it might be to incorporate ideas from \cite{BridgingTheGulf}. {>> Explain a little what it is in the reference you point to.
+Don't assume the reader knows exactly what's in the paper. <<}

 Finally, one could look into a broader area of compiler modularity, in addition to what MIL already provides in terms of combining effects and pure composable